dotnet-presentations/build-2025-lab305/3-UI/README.md

 ### Check-in

-At the end of this section, you should have an app with the basic template code properly restored and running as provided in the [3-UI](../3-UI/) folder.
+At the end of this section, you should have an app with all the functionality working and running as provided in the [3-UI](../3-UI/) folder.